 - 1 ½ cups all-purpose flour

 - Melt butter and olive oil in a large skillet over medium heat.
 Add garlic and let cook for about 1-2 minutes.
 Add in red pepper flakes and cook for 30 more seconds.

 - Add shrimp to the skillet in an even layer and season with a little salt and pepper.
 When shrimp start turning pink (about 2 minutes), flip and cook another minute or so on the other side.
 When cooked through, remove shrimp to a bowl and set aside.

 - Add lemon juice and wine to skillet and sprinkle in parsley.
 Let sauce cook for a few minutes to reduce a bit.

 - On a lightly floured surface, roll dough out into a thin 12-inch round.
-Transfer round to a foil-covered 12-inch pan.
+Transfer round prepared pan.
 Brush dough lightly with lemon/parsley reduction.

 - Bake for about 15 minutes until crust starts to brown and cheese is melting.
 Top with additional chopped parsley, slice, and serve.

 - In a large bowl, combine yeast and water.
 Let sit for 3 minutes.
 Stir in salt, honey, and olive oil.